Drugs Used in Dentistry

 Chlorhexidine is an antibiotic drug used to control plaque and gingivitis in the mouth or in periodontal pockets (the space between your gum and tooth).
 The medication is available as a mouth rinse and as a gelatin-filled chip that is placed in the deep gum pockets next to your teeth after root planing.
 The drug in the gelatin-filled chip is released slowly over about seven days.
 Dental products containing this antibacterial are marketed under various prescription-only brand names, such as Peridex, PerioChip, and PerioGard, as well as other over-the-counter trade names.

-Note: Chlorhexidine may cause an increase in tartar on your teeth.
+Note: Chlorhexidine may increase the staining of tartar and plaque on your teeth.
 It may also cause staining of the tooth, tooth filling, and dentures or other mouth appliances.
 Brushing with a tartar-control toothpaste and flossing your teeth daily may help reduce this tartar build-up and staining.
 In addition, you should visit your dentist at least every six months to have your teeth cleaned and your gums examined.
 Be sure to tell your dentist if you have ever had any unusual or allergic reaction to this medicine or to skin disinfectants containing chlorhexidine.

 Your dentist may recommend the use of an over-the-counter antiseptic mouth rinse product to reduce plaque and gingivitis and kill the germs that cause bad breath.

 Drugs Used to Treat Periodontal Disease

 The doxycycline periodontal system (marketed as Atridox) contains the antibiotic doxycycline and is used to help treat periodontal disease.
 Doxycycline works by preventing the growth of bacteria.
 Doxycycline periodontal system is placed by your dentist into deep gum pockets next to your teeth and dissolves naturally over seven days.